tejas2912/PLM-Lifecycle-Change-Management-Simulation/README.md

 The objective of this project is to understand how enterprise PLM systems enforce revision control, traceability, and lifecycle discipline internally.

-Core Concepts Implemented
+🧠 Core Concepts Implemented
-1. Item And Item Revision
+1️⃣ Item vs Item Revision

 Item represents a product (constant identity).